junschoi/Typeracer_Bot/README.md

 # Typeracer_Bot
 This bot will automatically play a Typeracer game.
-[Typeracer website](https://play.typeracer.com/).
+[Typeracer website](https://play.typeracer.com/). <br />
 You must have Chrome installed on your computer.

-ChromeDriver for Chrome version 84 is included in the driver file.
+ChromeDriver for Chrome version 84 is included in the driver file. <br />
 If you are using a different version of Chrome, you can download ChromeDriver for your version [here](https://chromedriver.chromium.org/downloads).

 Available commands: